Mphozazo/Whatsapp-meter-reading-system/README.md

  - 📱 Mobile app integration - Native iOS/Android apps with direct API access
  - 🌍 Multi-region deployment - Reduce latency for international users

 ---

 ## 📚 Key Learnings

-  - Serverless works best when kept small and fast
+💡 **Serverless works best when kept small and fast**
+Don't try to do too much in Lambda - persist, publish, and return quickly.

-  - Event-driven systems improve fault isolation
+💡 **Event-driven systems improve fault isolation**
+When RabbitMQ or .NET service fails, Lambda still accepts messages.

-  - Messaging enables language-agnostic services
+💡 **Messaging enables language-agnostic services**
+Python for lightweight tasks, .NET for domain logic - best of both worlds.

+💡 **Object storage is best for binary data**
+Never send images through message queues - use references instead.

+💡 **Idempotency is critical for webhook systems**
+Twilio may retry webhooks - your system must handle duplicates gracefully.

+💡 **Observability is not optional**
+Without CloudWatch logs, debugging production issues is impossible.
-  - Object storage is best for binary data
+ Object storage is best for binary data
  Idempotency is critical for webhook systems

 ## 🧑‍💻 Author Notes